Comparison of Anomaly Detectors: Context Matters: Experimental results

-The results of experimental comparison on tabular and image data, presented in the form of Critical difference diagrams (CDD) as recommended by Dem\v{s}ar~\citep{demvsar2006statistical}, are in Fig.~\ref{fig:tabular_auc_auc_cdd10} and~\ref{fig:images_auc_auc_cdd10}.
-The acronyms used in the figures are summarized in Tab.~\ref{tab:model_acronyms_2col}.
-Figures show an average rank of detectors across the datasets together with a confidence band that indicates that a statistical test cannot reject the hypothesis that detectors performs the same.
-The underlying test AUC values with average ranks are shown in Tables~\ref{tab:tabular_auc_auc_meanmax} and~\ref{tab:images_auc_auc} for the image data.
+The results of experimental comparison on all dataset types are presented in the form of critical difference diagrams (CDD) as recommended by Dem\v{s}ar~\citep{demvsar2006statistical}, are in Fig.~\ref{fig:critical_diag}.
+Diagrams show the average rank of detectors across the datasets together with a confidence band that indicates that a statistical test cannot reject the hypothesis that two detectors perform the same.
+The underlying AUC values on the testing set for all individual datasets are given in Tab.~\ref{tab:tabular_anomalies}, \ref{tab:tabular_clean}, \ref{tab:images_stat_auc_auc_combined}, and~\ref{tab:images_semantic_auc_auc_combined}.
+We now comment on the influence of the datatype with respect to two types of hyper-parameter selection strategies differing in the number of anomalies in the validation set as defined in Section~\ref{sec:contexts}: i) anomaly validation context, and ii) clean validation context.

-On \emph{tabular data}, OC-SVM works the best and it is \emph{statistically better} than almost all detectors except WAE and VAE combined with OC-SVM.
-This very surprising phenomenon is studied in detail in Sec.~\ref{sub:OC-SVM}.
-The first 13 places (roughly one half) belong to models that can be divided into three groups: (i) OC-SVM and its variants, which estimates a density level of a distribution; (ii) flow models and kNN which estimates the pdf (kNN un-normalized); (iii) and variants of auto-encoders, where reconstruction error is related to pdf as explained in~\citep{vsmidl2019anomaly}.
-A detailed discussion of auto-encoders is below in Sec.~\ref{sec:vae_results}.
-The position of two-stage models might be surprising, yet explainable if the encoder-decoder identified the manifold of data.
-We believe that the models in the lower half of the scale are not statistically well-founded for the problems (GANs, as mentioned in Sec.~\ref{sec:gan}) or they are not sufficiently flexible (LODA, HBOS, IF, PIDF).
-We cannot explain the poor performance of MOGAAL and adVAE\footnote{We have contacted the author of pyOD from wherein we took the implementation of MOGAAL and we were assured that his implementation is a copy of that provided by the authors.
+\emph{Tabular data:} OC-SVM works the best and it is \emph{statistically better} than almost all detectors except autoencoder-based generative models and VAE combined with OC-SVM in the case of anomaly validation context.
+The first 11 places (roughly one half) belong to models that can be divided into three groups: (i) OC-SVM and its variants, which estimate a density level of a distribution; (ii) flow models and kNN which estimate the pdf (un-normalized in case of kNN); (iii) and variants of auto-encoders, where reconstruction error is related to pdf as explained in~\citep{vsmidl2019anomaly}.
+The same types of methods occupy the top positions in the clean validation context, Fig.~\ref{fig:critical_diag}b), however in a different order.
+The best is the kNN and all other pdf-modelling methods (flows) have improved relative to the anomaly validation context.
+The autoencoder-based methods moved beyond classical methods (LOF, ABOD, IF).
+We believe that models that are in the lower half of the scale in both validation contexts are not suitable for detection of statistical anomalies.
+We cannot explain the poor performance of MOGAAL, DAGMM and adVAE\footnote{We have contacted the author of pyOD from wherein we took the implementation of MOGAAL and we were assured that his implementation is a copy of that provided by the authors.
 Therefore, we consider the implementation to be correct.} and we attribute it to different experimental environment.
+DeepSVDD was primarily implemented for image problems, where it performs relatively.